IoTThinks/EasySkyMesh/firmware/README.md

-# Custom Meshcore Firmware
+# Feature Meshcore Firmware - More features
-Custom firmware files are for Meshcore.
+Feature firmware files are for Meshcore.
 * Have more experimental, advances features and bug fixes.
 * Based on MeshCore and compatible with MeshCore.
 * These features will be pushed to MeshCore to merge to the main development.